kishorekkota/kishorekkota.github.io/llm_ai/vector_db_notes.md

 Micro definition is changing between providers.
 This will be adding confusion to instance classification, instance classification should be consistent across provides.

+Standard instances are created with 4X CPU, and high memory created with 8X CPU and high CPU created with 1X CPU.

+### Comparison With Pinecone

+Pinecone offers serverless and POD based, our deployment model compares to POD based deployment.
+Pinecone 1x-storage optimized, deployed on GCP is available for apprx $67 per month.